oracle-livelabs/common/gitlab-workshop/runner/runner.md

             └─49263 /usr/bin/dockerd -H fd:// --containerd=/run/containerd/containerd.sock
 	```

-3. Add the gitlab-runner user to the docker group
+3. Add the gitlab-runner user to the docker group, this enables users to use the docker commands without using sudo

 	```
   <copy>sudo usermod -aG docker gitlab-runner</copy>